 We believe that Christian worship in The Divine Mercy Catholic school names and celebrates God's presence in our lives.
 It is concerned with giving glory, honour, praise and thanks to God.
 It is our loving response, in word and action, to God's invitation to enter into relationship, made possible through the work of Jesus Christ and the witness of the Holy Spirit.

-Prayers are held each morning to enable each child to ‘reflect’ on their Christian and morale beliefs.
+Prayers are held each day to enable each child to ‘reflect’ on their Christian and morale beliefs.